ryukirisame/learningjs/how js works.md

 The execution context represents the environment in which our code runs.

 you can have 3 different types of execution contexts:
--	Global Execution Context – Every code that’s not within a function, is in the global environment.
-There can only be one global environment, and a global environment also contains a global object (window in the browser) and the value of this in non strict mode is equal to the global environment.
+-	Global Execution Context – This is the default context where JavaScript code starts executing.
+There's only one global execution context per program, and it creates the global object (window in browsers, global in Node.js) and sets up the 'this' keyword (in non-strict mode) to reference the global object.
 -	Function Execution Context – Every time a function is executed, a new execution context is created for that function.
 So every function has an execution context of its own which is created when the code is calling the function, and not before.
--	Eval Execution Context – This is created when an eval function is called.
+-	Eval Execution Context – This is created when an eval function is called (rarely used and generally discouraged).

 # Execution Stack